 1/2 cup large pimento-stuffed green olives, sliced crosswise

 In a small bowl, mix together 1 teaspoon cumin and 1 teaspoon oregano with a generous pinch of salt and black pepper.
-Sprinkle chicken pieces with spice mixture.
+Cut each chicken breast in half crosswise.
+Sprinkle all chicken pieces with spice mixture.

-Heat 1 tablespoon olive oil over medium-high heat in a Dutch oven and brown the chicken on all sides in two batches, about 5-8 minutes per batch.
+Heat 1 teaspoon olive oil in a Dutch oven over medium heat and toast the millet for 3-4 minutes, until fragrant and a shade darker.
+Pour the millet into a bowl, return the pot to the burner and add 1 tablespoon olive oil.
+Brown the chicken on all sides in two batches, about 5-8 minutes per batch.
 Transfer chicken to a plate as done.
 Pour off all but 1 tablespoon of fat and add onion, garlic and bell pepper to the pot.
 Saute 5-8 minutes, until softened and translucent.

 Pour tomatoes, beer and chicken broth into the pot, and add the remaining 2 teaspoons of cumin and 2 teaspoons oregano along with the bay leaf, annatto and another pinch of salt and pepper.
 Bring to a boil and nestle the chicken legs and thighs into the liquid.
 Cover and transfer to the oven.
 Cook 10 minutes.